 Then the next day, you will drain the soaked beans and add them to a large deep pot along with the vegetable stock, water, bay leaf, onion, and garlic.
 Now, bring the beans to a boil.
 Then reduce to a simmer and cook uncovered for 45 minutes to an hour until the beans are tender but not fully cooked.

-Next, add the cumin, cayenne, and ½ tsp salt.
+Next, add the cumin, cayenne, and ½ teaspoon salt.
 Then simmer the beans for another 20-30 minutes to let the them finish cooking.
 The beans should be nice and soft when done, but not mush.

 Once the beans are done, remove the bay leaf and drain saving the broth.
-Then put the cooked beans, onion, and garlic into the bowl of a food processor along with the olive oil and 1 Tbsp of fresh lime juice.
+Then put the cooked beans, onion, and garlic into the bowl of a food processor along with the olive oil and 1 tablespoon of fresh lime juice.
 Now pulse to puree the beans to your desired texture.
 An immersion blender can also be used for this step.
 You can puree them until smooth or leave in some chunks for texture.
 If the beans seem dry just add some of the reserved bean broth.
 You want the beans to be creamy but not soupy.

 Now, taste your finished beans and season with more salt and fresh lime juice to your liking.
 And done!
 Delicious homemade vegan refried black beans.